TrailerApp/video-modal/README.md

 ### Teensy js library for embedding responsive modal videos

+#### Features
+- Simple and light (~1.5kb)
+- Responsive video modals
+- Hit `Esc` or click outside the modal to exit
+- Easily customizable

 #### Usage
-Adding the following line to the bottom of your body tag
+Add the following line to the bottom of your body tag
 ```
 <script type="text/javascript" src="https://unpkg.com/video-modal"></script>
 ```